Hoodini2117/SelfService-Devops_platform/ProjectStatus.md

 ✔ Validated separation of infrastructure (Terraform) and delivery (CI/CD) ✔ Created a safer release model aligned with real-world DevOps practices

+to complete the fully automated blue-green deployment..we needed to make some changes and add some features as well.
+In them ,there were :-
+- a unique image tag for each build so that we can build green using this tag and blue will remain untouched with the previous tag, this ensures versions are traceable.
+- automated validation - currently validation is being done manually.
+To be called truly self - service we need to automate this process,
+- rollback - currently rollback is manual.
+To counter this we will add an automated rollback if and ever validation fails.
+This will be fairly  simple as blue is active and we just need to switch the selector.